MitchellGerdisch/pulumi-work/cs-unit-testing/UNIT_TESTING.md

     * NOTE that the outputs are added in camelCase and not CamelCase even though C# expects properties with uppercase first letter.

 ### StorageInfraTests.cs
-* This is where the tests are written and assertions made.
+* This is where the tests for the StorageInfra component resource are written and assertions made.

 ### StorageInfraTestStack.cs
-* This is a thin stack that runs my StorageInfra component resource
+* This is a thin stack that runs the StorageInfra component resource.
+It is called by StorageInfraTests.cs.

+## StackTests.cs
+* Calls the main StackCompResources stack to test it as a whole.
+* NOTE HOW it uses the `PULUMI_CONFIG` environment variable to set config values to be consumed by the test stack.

 ## Useful Links
 * Based on https://www.pulumi.com/docs/guides/testing/unit/